RAF Upottery: 439th Troop Carrier Group

 The group moved to RAF Upottery on 26 April and trained for the invasion of France.
-On D-Day, 6 June 1944, the four squadrons dropped paratroopers of the U.S. 101st Airborne Division and released gliders with reinforcements on the following day.
-The group received two decorations for these actions, a U.S. Distinguished Unit Citation and a French Croix de Guerre with Palm.
+On D-Day, 6 June 1944, the four squadrons dropped paratroopers of the U.S. 101st Airborne Division; on the following day, they released gliders with reinforcements.
+The group received two decorations for these actions: a U.S. Distinguished Unit Citation and a French Croix de Guerre with Palm.

-After the Normandy invasion the group ferried supplies in the United Kingdom until the air echelons of three squadrons, the 91st, 92d and 94th Troop Carrier Squadrons, began operating from Orbetello Airfield, Italy from 18 July to 24 August.
+After the Normandy invasion, the group ferried supplies in the United Kingdom until the air echelons of three squadrons, the 91st, 92d and 94th Troop Carrier Squadrons, began operating from Orbetello Airfield, Italy from 18 July to 24 August.
 Their mission was to transport cargo to Rome and evacuate wounded personnel.
-During the invasion of Southern France on 15 August, the three squadron dropped paratroops of the U.S. 517th Parachute Infantry Regiment along the Riviera, and later towed gliders to provide reinforcements.
+During the invasion of Southern France on 15 August, the three squadrons dropped paratroops of the U.S. 517th Parachute Infantry Regiment along the Riviera, and later towed gliders to provide reinforcements.
 The group was awarded a second French Croix de Guerre for these missions.

-The 93d Troop Carrier Squadron had remained in England but operated from RAF Ramsbury, England on 7–16 August, and RAF Membury, England on 16–22 August.
+The 93d Troop Carrier Squadron had remained in England but operated from RAF Ramsbury, England on 7–16 August, and RAF Membury, England, on 16–22 August.

-After the air echelon returned to England on 25 August the group resumed its cargo missions until 8 September when the group deployed to Juvincourt Airfield, France, also known as Advanced Landing Ground (ALG) A-68.
+After the air echelon returned to England on 25 August, the group resumed its cargo missions until 8 September, when the group deployed to Juvincourt Airfield, France, also known as Advanced Landing Ground (ALG) A-68.